 I repeat here what I previously said in reference to the Lord’s Prayer: if in the midst of such thoughts the Holy Spirit begins to preach in your heart with rich, enlightening thoughts, honor him by letting go of this written scheme; be still and listen to him who can do better than you can.
 Remember what he says and note it well and you will behold wondrous things in the law of God, as David says (Psalms 119:18)Bengt Hoffman’s translation from the original German version (Wie man beten soll, fur Meister Peter Balbirer, 1535) puts it this way (emphasis added)

-Luther warned against people waiting to hear God’s voice apart from seeking God’s Word.
+Luther did indeed warn people against wanting to wait to hear God’s voice apart from seeking God’s Word.
 However, Luther was not a hard cessationist.
 He viewed the possibility of inspiration coming to individuals outside, but not apart from, the external Word of Scripture.

 Another example of how Luther was not a hard cessationist (i.e. that he conflated all aspects of inspiration on the same level of authority as Scripture), can be observed in how he asserts in his Tabletalks that the Holy Spirit inspired the melody and text of Komm Heiliger Geist, Herre Gott.
 (Handbuch zum EKG, Sonderband, p.
 164, Gottingen, 1958 - as quoted in Arnold Bittlinger’s book, Gifts and Graces).
 Clearly, this statement would be very problematic among his subsequent followers if inspiration could not take place outside of the external Word of God.

-Having said the above, it is important to point out that Lutherans - especially in the evangelical charismatic tradition - have been very cautious about modern claims to prophetic utterances that can come across sounding arrogant.
+It is also important to point out that Lutherans - especially in the evangelical charismatic tradition - have been very cautious about modern claims to prophetic utterances that can come across sounding arrogant.
 Charismatic Lutheran theologians have frequently pointed out that saying things like “God told me…,” as well as making dogmatic claims that God is judging others for their sin, can frequently end up being a form of taking the Lord’s name in vain.

 Lutherans are also very cautious about a person making dogmatic claims related to hearing God - e.g. telling them who to marry when the other person does not have a similar witness in their heart.
 And, of course, Lutherans would point out that not all congregational meetings or denominational gatherings that vote on a given issue are necessarily hearing from God correctly (See Romans 12:1).
 That is why, in the Lutheran tradition, only those congregational meetings that rise to the standard of 100% in favor vote can publicly be described as appearing to being the Lord's will.
 And even then, the focus is on how "the congregation believes it is God's will" and not so dogmatically that "it is God's will."
 To say otherwise would be to introduce the worst forms of charismaticism into congregational practices.